 - CyberGhost — Consistently unblocks HD content on Android with streaming-optimized servers, but it’s slower for torrenting.

-- Private Internet Access — Secures your Android with advanced customizable security features, but doesn’t unblock some streaming sites, like HBO Max.
+- Private Internet Access — Secures your Android with military-grade encryption, but doesn’t unblock Hulu or BBC iPlayer.

 - IPVanish — Provides on-screen server information so you connect to the best server, but its kill switch is only available on mobile Android devices.

 Plus, there are 5 other Android-friendly VPNs that made the list — check them out here.

 The Best Android VPN Apps (Tested July 2022)

 - 3000 servers in 94 countries with unlimited bandwidth and fast speeds